ovgu-FINken/MOMAPF-VM/README.md

 # Multi-Objective Multi-Agent Path Finding with Vehicle Models -- MOMPAF-VM

+## Reference

+This Repository contains the research conducted for the paper Sebastian Mai, Sanaz Mostaghim "Planning Agents in Swarm Intelligence" accepted at the ANTS 2020.

 ## Files

 The main file is the jupyter notebook.
 It includes instructions on how the project is working and gives an overview on the code base.